No contract broadband

 You'll always have to sign some kind of agreement to use it, but a short-term contract may be your ideal option if you need a more temporary solution for getting online.

-These deals are best if you’re not sure how long you’ll need internet for.
-No contract broadband packages are especially great for holiday lets, students or if you're after a decent broadband service in short-term rented accommodation.
 Just remember that short-term broadband may be a little pricier.
 In some cases, you might be better off with a mobile broadband package, as they can be quick and easy to set up while also having flexible contracts.

 You may even find the cheaper monthly prices (and rewards) on a longer-term contract make it more appealing when weighing up your options.